CraftAcademy/library-challenge/README.md

 in order to help people loan the books they want
 I want to inform them when unavailable books are due back

+As a library
+in order to not checkout books to people who hadn't returned their books on time I want to check their bookshelf

 Instructions